knowit/Knowit.EPiModules.ImageScaling/README.md

 Nuget package
 ------------------------------
-The nuget package for this project is located at [EPiServer's nuget feed](https://nuget.episerver.com/en/Feed/).
-Add this to Visual Studio and write Install-Package Knowit.EPiModules.ImageScaling in the package manager console.
+The nuget package for this project is pending review at [EPiServer's nuget feed](https://nuget.episerver.com/en/Feed/).
+When accepted you can add the feed to Visual Studio and write Install-Package Knowit.EPiModules.ImageScaling in the package manager console.

 Usage